birukG09/birukG09/README.md

   - LangChain prompting and AI model integration
   - Computer Vision and automation
   - Embedded systems and Android app development
-  - Database systems such as SQL, MongoDB, and PostgreSQL
+  - Database systems such as  MySQL, MongoDB, and PostgreSQL

 ---